ArcanaFramework/fileformats/_sources/identification.rst.txt

 .. code-block:: python

     from fileformats.core import to_mime, from_mime
-    from fileformats.image import Png
+    from fileformats.document import MswordX

-    Loaded = from_mime("image/png")
+    Loaded = from_mime("application/vnd.openxmlformats-officedocument.wordprocessingml.document")
-    assert Loaded is Png
+    assert Loaded is MswordX
-    assert to_mime(Loaded) == "image/png"
+    assert Loaded.mime_type == "application/vnd.openxmlformats-officedocument.wordprocessingml.document"

-If the format class doesn't define an ``iana_mime`` attribute (i.e. in the actual class, not including ``iana_mime`` attributes defined in base classes), it will be assigned an informal MIME-type of "application/x-<transformed-class-name>", where *transformed-class-name* is the name of the format class converted from "PascalCase" to "kebab-case", with the first underscore encountered in a class name converted to a "+" and subsequent underscores converted to ".", e.g.
+If the format class doesn't define an ``iana_mime`` attribute (i.e. in the actual class, not including ``iana_mime`` attributes defined in base classes), it will be assigned an informal MIME-type of "application/x-<transformed-class-name>", where *transformed-class-name* is the name of the format class converted from "PascalCase" to "kebab-case", with the single underscores converterd to "." and a double underscores converted to "+" (there should be only one), e.g.

 .. code-block::

-    >>> Nifti_Gzip_Bids.mime
+    >>> Nifti__Gzip_Json.mime_type
-    "application/x-nifti+gzip.bids"
+    "application/x-nifti+gzip.json"

-Note that if there are two file-formats with the same class name in different sub-packages then the ``iana_mime`` attribute will need to be set on at least one of them otherwise an error will be raised they are loaded from a MIME type.
+Note that if there are two file-formats with the same class name in different sub-packages then the ``iana_mime`` attribute will need to be set on at least one of them otherwise an error will be raised when they are loaded from a MIME type.

 .. warning::
     Note that the installation of additional sub-packages may cause detection code to